mlcoursemm/tpy2021spring/README.md

 # Seminar on informatics.
 Introduction to Python

 ## Time and place
-Spring semester, 2020 at the Branch of Lomonosov Moscow State University in Tashkent
+Spring semester, 2021 at the Branch of Lomonosov Moscow State University in Tashkent, Uzbekistan

 ## Teachers
 Ph.D.
 [Petiushko A.A.](https://petiushko.info) and Ph.D.
 Ivanov I.E.